Shop Repairs Manufacturers Resources iFAQs About

 Current — Moving Charge

-In the periodic table, the metal elements bond into structures wherein many electrons are delocalized.
-In other words, they're free to move about, not being tied to any one atom or chemical bond.
+In the periodic table, the metal elements bond into structures wherein many of the atoms' outer electrons are delocalized.
+That is. they aren't tied to any particular atomic nucleus or chemical bond.

-The metallic structure resembles a fixed lattice of positive ions (atoms lacking an electron) sitting in a ‘sea’ of mobile electrons.
-These mobile charges can flow en masse through the lattice much like water flows through a sieve.
+The metallic structure resembles a fixed lattice of positive ions (atoms lacking an electron) sitting in a ‘sea’ of mobile electrons that can move en masse through the lattice like water through a sieve.

 I = q/t [2]

-The unit of electric current is the ampere or amp, abbreviated A [capital ‘A’ because French mathematician and physicist André-Marie Ampère (1775-1836) is considered to be the dad of electrodynamics].
+The unit of electric current is the ampere, abbreviated capital A in honor of French mathematician and physicist André-Marie Ampère (1775-1836), who is considered to be the father of electrodynamics.

 Q = It [3]